ldom/kmidi/README.md

 # kmidi
-*Monitor your Kafka cluster performance using music*

-Kmidi is a set of 2 python scripts that let you hear how your Kafka cluster performance is doing.
+Kmidi is a set of python scripts that let you hear how your Kafka cluster performance is doing.

 There is a producer script that sends MIDI notes to a topic and there is a consumer script that reads those notes and plays them to your sound card.

+When your Kafka cluster is overloaded, the music slows down or the melody gets weird.

 ![diagram](kmidi.png)